 Business policy is a Miradore feature helping admins to automate installations, like application and configuration profile deployments, on devices.
 This article explains how to remove installation items from the business policy and delete the unnecessary policy from a site.
-Also, you can find instructions on how to remove the business policy from a device by removing the device from the scope of the policy and removing policy-related installations.
+Also, you can find instructions on how to remove the business policy from a device by removing a device from the scope of the policy and deleting its policy-related installations.

-When you remove the tags, the Business policy rules do not apply to the device anymore.
+When you remove the tags, the business policy rules do not apply to the device anymore.
 However, removing tags does not remove the policy-related installations from a device.

 If a policy has no tags, it applies to all devices.
 In case, you want to exclude some devices from the scope of the policy, you need to add a tag for the policy.
 Make sure the devices do not have the tag.
 In general, we recommend using tags to manage policies easier.